 By James A. Perry Jr. •

 The presence of elitism, capitalism, racism, and sexism are still ubiquitous within the apparatus of higher education.
 Higher education leaders need to move beyond rhetoric involving diversity, equity, and justice.
 In their quest for absolution, these sentiments have increasingly become cliché and disingenuous.
 We needn’t look further than the now ever-present but trite Black Lives Matter solidarity PSA’s from nearly every institution as a clear example.
 PWI’s and HBCU’s alike rushed to the keyboard to let their student body know that they do not condone the state sanctioned violence against Black folx that the world witnessed (yet again).
-They did so now as if they have not seen anything like this before.
-They did so now as if they have not historically and continually harmed Black people on college campuses.
-They did so now as if they do not have statues and buildings named after white supremacists.
+They do so now as if they have not seen anything like this before.
+They do so now as if they have not historically and continually harmed Black people on college campuses.
+They do so now as if they do not have statues and buildings named after white supremacists.
 Admittedly, some of these messages were well done, albeit ostensible, while others absurdly informed their students that “All Lives Matter.”

 Irrespective of the messaging, institutions of higher education are simply not doing what is necessary to dismantle systems of oppression within the context of education.

 Radical Black Feminist and Antiracist leadership policies as well as practices in institutions of higher education have always been desperately needed yet have never existed the way it should.
 Abolitionist educational practices to facilitate moving beyond talking points and toward authentic equity and justice is critical but unfortunately absent.
 Educational leaders must push to drastically change whitewashed curriculum requirements, harmful policy that targets our most vulnerable populations, and practices that are undoubtedly contemptible.